garronej/evt/docs/api/operator.md

 #### Do write single instruction function, try to avoid explicit return.

-This is more a guideline than a requirement but you shoud favor `data => expression` over `data=> { ...return x; }` wherever possible for multiple reasons:
+This is more a guideline than a requirement but you should favor `data => expression` over `data=> { ...return x; }` wherever possible for multiple reasons:

-1. It is much less likely to inadvertantely produce a side effet writing a single expression function than it is writing a function whit explicit returns.
+1. It is much less likely to inadvertently produce a side effect writing a single expression function than it is writing a function with explicit returns.
-2. Operator are ment to be easily readable.
-If you think the operator you need is too complex to be clearly expressed by a single instruction you should consider splitting it in multiple operator and using the compose function introduced in the next section.
+2. Operators are meant to be easily readable.
+If you think the operator you need is too complex to be clearly expressed by a single instruction, you should consider splitting it in multiple operators and using the compose function introduced in the next section.
-3. It is easyer for TypeScript to infer the return type of single expression functions.
+3. It is easier for TypeScript to infer the return type of single expression functions.

-Here is the previous example using explicit returns just to show you that the return type have to be explicitely specified, this code do  not copile without it.
+Here is the previous example using explicit returns just to show you that the return type has to be explicitly specified, this code does  not copy without it.

 ```typescript
 import { Evt } from "evt";